Glossary of Core Features

 Membership Levels function as the base access allowing users to login to their their account and view any associated protected content on your MemberMouse site.
 Each member can only have one Membership Level added to an account at a time.
 As a result, changing the Membership Level is considered an upgrade or downgrade of the member’s account, and MemberMouse will automatically make the appropriate changes in billing, including Prorating the Membership Subscription if that option is selected, and adjusting content access.
 Even though utilizing Membership Levels is not a requirement, every customer registered on your site will at least be given the default free Membership Level.

 Bundles are another avenue for members to gain access to protected content on your site.
-They may be used either in conjunction with Membership Levels, or on their own.
+They may be used either in addition to Membership Levels, or on their own.
 In contrast to Membership Levels where there can only be one per account, Bundles can function as add-ons, and members can purchase unlimited Bundles on their account to gain additional access to content without losing any previous access.
 For this reason, Bundles are perfect to use for offering additional subscriptions, free content, and one-time purchases.

 Products play two important roles.
 The first is allowing you to specify the payment terms for content or physical goods.
 The second is linking to a Membership Level or Bundle so when the Product is purchased, the content in the Bundle or Membership Level will be delivered to the member.
 You may only add a single product to one item, however you can have multiple Products associated with the same Membership Level or Bundle in order to offer various pricing options for the same content.